2 min read

 How to make a good decision

 Making decisions is hard work.
 It’s hard enough to make choices for yourself - bring other people into the mix, and it can seem impossible.
 How do you know what to choose?
 What is the right option?
 How do you satisfy everyone’s wants and needs?
-Why does every option seem lie a new problem to solve?
+Why does every option seem like a new problem to solve?

 Even though making decisions is something every person, everywhere, has to do every day, most of us haven’t been taught how to do it well.
 By the end of this post, you'll be better off than most.